 Basic net loss per common share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
 Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of common shares and common stock equivalents outstanding for the period determined using the treasury-stock method.
-As we have reported net loss for the years ended December 31, 2021, 2020 and 2019, dilutive net loss per common share is the same as basic net loss per common share for those periods.
-Common stock equivalents outstanding are comprised of stock options, restricted stock units, a warrant and employee stock purchase plan rights and are only included in the calculation of diluted earnings per common share when net income is reported and their effect is dilutive.
-Common stock equivalents outstanding at December 31, 2021, 2020 and 2019 totaling approximately 7,156,000, 5,059,000 and 4,120,000, respectively, were excluded from the computation of dilutive weighted-average shares outstanding because their effect would be anti-dilutive.
+As we have reported net loss for the years ended December 31, 2022, 2021 and 2020, dilutive net loss per common share is the same as basic net loss per common share for those periods.
+Common stock equivalents outstanding are comprised of stock options, restricted stock units, warrants and employee stock purchase plan rights and are only included in the calculation of diluted earnings per common share when net income is reported and their effect is dilutive.
+Common stock equivalents outstanding as of December 31, 2022, 2021 and 2020 totaling approximately 9,266,000, 7,156,000 and 5,059,000, respectively, were excluded from the computation of dilutive weighted-average shares outstanding because their effect would be anti-dilutive.